App version: 0.1.0

 3. Apply for Auto Loan Refinancing

 Once you’ve checked out your options and decided on the lender that’s the best fit for you, it’s time to apply for auto loan refinancing.
-You will need to complete an application, which is where the documents you collected at the start of the process will come in use.As mentioned above, this process will include a hard credit check.
+You will need to complete an application, which is where the documents you collected at the start of the process will come in use.This process will include a hard credit check.
 However, if you’re submitting multiple applications and submit them within a certain window of time — usually 14 to 45 days — they will typically only count as a single inquiry.If you’re approved, you’ll sign the paperwork and receive details on the terms of the new loan.

 4. Pay Off Existing Car Loan Debt